taylorg8900/tavern_proj_2/doc/player/hierarchical_state_machine/transitions.md

 	- Wall climb (jump buffer is active)
 - Fall
 	 - Requirements for transitioning into this state
-		- We are in air / not on ground
+		- We are in air
 	- Idle
 	- Move
 	- Jump (y velocity is positive)